 The card can express how heart-broken he is not to be able to attend the show on Saturday, but how much he is looking forward to Sunday.
 And he hopes that she will understand and forgive him for any inconvenience he has caused to her celebration weekend, due to circumstances beyond his control.

-And he should give her this w week ahead, so she has time to absorb the message.
+And he should give her this a week or so beforehand, so she has time to absorb the message.

 That's my suggestion.
 Please let me know how things turn out.